Regular Bipartite Graphs And Their Properties: Labeled Graph Enumeration

+\begin{proof} Operation $1$ is equivalent to column exchange of a bi-adjacency matrix of the $r$-regular bipartite graph with $2m$ vertices and Operation $2$ is equivalent to row exchange of a bi-adjacency matrix of the $r$-regular bipartite graph with $2m$ vertices. \end{proof}

-{Given the permutation representation of a labeled $(m,r)$ BTU, isomorphism is preserved with permutations on Depth and Permutations on Labels.}
+\begin{theorem} Given the permutation representation of a labeled $r$-regular bipartite graph with $2m$ vertices, isomorphism is preserved with permutations on Depth and Permutations on Labels. \end{theorem}

-{ \textbf{Proof} Permutations on Labels is equivalent to column exchange of a matrix representation of the $(m,r)$ BTU and Permutations on Depth is equivalent to row exchange of a matrix representation of the \ $(m,r)$ BTU.}
+\begin{proof} Permutations on Labels is equivalent to column exchange of a bi-adjacency matrix of the $r$-regular bipartite graph with $2m$ vertices and Permutations on Depth is equivalent to row exchange of a bi-adjacency matrix of the $r$-regular bipartite graph with $2m$ vertices. \end{proof}